-To answer these questions, and to encourage thinking within government on how to adapt to the challenge of growing territorial complexity and political pluralism in the UK, we are carrying out a set of inter-related activities.
+To answer these questions, and to encourage thinking within government on how to adapt to the challenge of growing territorial complexity and political pluralism in the UK, we carried out a set of interrelated activities.
 These will include public seminars, private roundtables and workshops, interviews with officials from Whitehall and the devolved administrations, and a data-driven analysis of how different Whitehall departments relate to the devolved territories.
 Further details of our work will be published on this page as the project progresses.

-The project runs from May 2014 to February 2015, and will culminate in a final report published after the referendum that sets out recommendations for how Whitehall and the devolved administrations should work together and structure their relationships over the coming years.
+The project ran from May 2014 to February 2015, and culminated in a final report published after the referendum that sets out recommendations for how Whitehall and the devolved administrations should work together and structure their relationships over the coming years.

 After the Referendum